 You might check all of these things and your baby will still be crying.

 - The place your baby will feel safest is often in your arms.
 This helps your baby feel safe and confident you are there for them.
 This trust often leads to less crying.

 Try a sling or baby carrier to free up your hands some times.
 Find out about sling safety *here*.

-Don’t be hard on yourself if sometimes all you try doesn’t help.
+Don’t be hard on yourself if sometimes everything you try doesn’t seem to help.
 Learning what works for your baby can take time.

 - It is often easier to settle a baby if you can step in before they get really upset.